HSS2001 : British Culture

 Assessment Rationale And Relationship

-Formative feedback will be given during the Semester via seminar tasks.
+Formative feedback will be given during the Semester via seminar tasks and an essay plan.
 Proficiency in all learning and skills outcomes is required to complete the summative essay question.
 The end of module essay will allow students to choose from all topics explored throughout the module.